devicetree-org/devicetree-specification/source/flattened-format.rst

     The FDT_BEGIN_NODE token marks the beginning of a node’s representation.
 It shall be followed by the node’s unit name as extra data.
-The name is stored as a null-terminated string, and shall include the unit address (see 2.2.1, Node Names), if any.
+The name is stored as a null-terminated string, and shall include the unit address (see :ref:`sect-node-names`), if any.
 The node name is followed by zeroed padding bytes, if necessary for alignment, and then the next token, which may be any token except FDT_END.